 Individual student designed project in a major field, includes: written specifications of project requirements, project plan, milestone identification, implementation, and descriptive report.
-An oral 7)
+A noral presentation regarding the project is required.
+Course includes a one-hour lecture per week.
+Students will work on an independent basis for the other hour.